jamie-brannan/hundred-days-swift/09__projectEight/d036__notes.md

 ```swift
 buttonsView.backgroundColor = .green
 ```
 >
 >We haven’t added the buttons inside that view just yet, but please run the app now – I think you’ll find the result interesting.

->
+:white_check_mark: Let's of changes.

 >What you’ll see is that our layout has changed quite dramatically: everything that used to be pinned to the top has now been pulled downwards.
 This isn’t a mistake, or an Auto Layout bug, but is the natural result of all the rules we’ve laid down:
 >
 >* Our buttons view should be pinned to the bottom and be exactly 320 points high.
 >